ynoh01/DataStructure/README.md

-# LinkedList
+# Data Structure

-This is Linked List project I did in CS 241 - Data Structure class
+These are projects I did in CS241 - Data Structure class

-Written in Python
+All written in Python